 Delete – You can delete your application at any time by using the “Select Action” drop-down menu at the top of the page.

 If you need help you can visit Cloudpermit support for answers to commonly asked questions.
 You can also contact our Building Services department at firstname.lastname@example.org or calling 519-763-1226 ext 181 during business hours.

-To apply for a building permit through Cloudpermit, click on the below button
+When you are ready to apply for a building permit through Cloudpermit, click on the below button:

 Swimming Pool Enclosure Permits

 Swimming pool permits have different requirements.
 You can complete your application through Cloudpermit.